Personal websites

 Dr. Gavin Rae

 His research interests lie in nineteenth and twentieth-century European philosophy, where he works at the intersection of sociopolitical philosophy, ontology, theories of subjectivity, and ethics.
-Besides having published over sixty scholarly articles and book chapters, he has authored seven monographs, the most recent of which are Questioning Sexuality: From Psychoanalysis to Gender Theory and Beyond (Edinburgh University Press, 2024); Poststructuralist Agency (Edinburgh University Press, 2020); Evil in the Western Philosophical Tradition (Edinburgh University Press, 2019); and Critiquing Sovereign Violence (Edinburgh University Press, 2019).
+Besides having published more than sixty book chapters and scholarly articles (over 90% of which have appeared in journals indexed in Q1-Q2 of Scimago), he has authored seven monographs, the most recent of which are Questioning Sexuality: From Psychoanalysis to Gender Theory and Beyond (Edinburgh University Press, 2024); Poststructuralist Agency (Edinburgh University Press, 2020); Evil in the Western Philosophical Tradition (Edinburgh University Press, 2019); and Critiquing Sovereign Violence (Edinburgh University Press, 2019).
 His latest book, The Politics of Reason: A Postfoundational Approach, is forthcoming with Edinburgh University Press.
 He has also co-edited five volumes: Subjective Agency and Poststructuralism (Routledge, 2025); Philosophy across Borders: Perspectives from Contemporary Theory (Routledge, 2025); Historical Traces and Future Pathways of Poststructuralism (Routledge, 2021); The Meanings of Violence: From Critical Theory to Biopolitics (Routledge, 2019); and Subjectivity and the Political (Routledge, 2018).
-The following volume is forthcoming: Transformation in Contemporary French Philosophy (Edinburgh University Press).
+The following volumes are forthcoming: Transformation in Contemporary French Philosophy (Edinburgh University Press) and Critique and Political Reason: Exploring Critical Theory (Edinburgh University Press).

 Current projects include: